nextstrain/docs.nextstrain.org/src/install.rst

 .. note::

-    If you want to :doc:`contribute to the development of Nextstrain </guides/contribute/index>` or if you prefer to manage your own custom environment (e.g., a Conda environment, Docker image, environment modules on a cluster, etc.), see the individual installation documentation for :doc:`Nextstrain CLI <cli:installation>`, :doc:`Augur <augur:installation/installation>`, and :doc:`Auspice <auspice:introduction/install>`.
+    If you want to :doc:`contribute to the development of Nextstrain </guides/contribute/index>` or if you prefer to manage your own custom environment (e.g., a conda environment, Docker image, environment modules on a cluster, etc.), see the individual installation documentation for :doc:`Nextstrain CLI <cli:installation>`, :doc:`Augur <augur:installation/installation>`, and :doc:`Auspice <auspice:introduction/install>`.

 .. contents:: Table of Contents
    :local: